practical-neuroimaging/practical-neuroimaging.github.com/schedule_2015.rst

     * 60 minutes problems;
     * 10 minutes review of problems;

-For each day there will be a short teaching point on:
+For each day there will be a short teaching point on one of:

 * version control;
 * text editing;